 In 2011, CPAB required the Big Four firms to develop and implement action plans to address our most significant areas of concern and consistently enhance overall audit quality.
 For the most part, these action plans have resulted in measurable improvements across all four firms.
+Since then, we have continued to ask the firms to update their action plans based on our annual findings, complete procedures to identify if restatements are required, evaluate the underlying causes of our findings, and update and revise tools and internal training as appropriate, among other things.

-Specifically in 2016 we required firms to focus on revising their guidance and methodologies to address systemic issues, identify and measure key quality controls and ensure issue escalation processes effectively manage and mitigate risk.
+Specifically in 2016, we required firms to focus on revising their guidance and methodologies to address systemic issues, identify and measure key quality controls and ensure issue escalation processes effectively manage and mitigate risk.
 Progress in these areas was made over the past year.

-In 2017 we asked the firms to identify and articulate their key quality risks and the processes and controls they have in place (actual workflow and monitoring that workflow) to support high quality audits so we can better understand what steps might be missing, potentially contributing to continued significant findings.
-As noted above, in 2018 we are evolving our inspections approach at the Big Four firms to include additional operational reviews of the effectiveness of firm structure, accountabilities, quality management processes, and culture.
+In 2017 we are asking the firms to identify and articulate their key quality risks and the processes and controls they have in place (actual workflow and monitoring that workflow) to support high quality audits so we can better understand what steps might be missing, potentially contributing to continued significant findings.